 These covers also reduce evaporation, which is how a lot of heat escapes from pools.
 There are a TON of other benefits to reducing evaporation, but we won’t go further down that route.

 Like pool heat pumps, solar pool covers aren’t for cooler climates.
 Since they require energy and heat from the sun, they are best used in warm climates.
 Surprisingly, they can easily boost the water temperature 5 to 10 degrees, depending on the climate.

 Overall, they’re a great choice, but you don’t have a lot of control over them unlike pool heaters and heat pumps which you can control with a control panel.

-We encourage you to purchase a pool heater and enclosure, if you really want to be able to swim whenever you want, no matter what the weather conditions are.
-However, if you have an inground pool and live in a warmer climate, pool heat pumps may be better for you.
+We encourage you to purchase a pool heat pump for temperate regions and pool heaters for cold regions and in some case both, if you really want to be able to swim whenever you want, no matter what the weather conditions are.
+However, if you have an inground pool and live in a warmer climate, pool heat pumps are the best choice for you.
 This is because they are cheaper to run and can still be used to heat up your pool throughout most of the year (especially if you live in California or Florida!).

 Finally, solar pool covers are great if you’re extremely environmentally conscious, want a low up front cost, and don’t mind depending on solar energy to heat up your pool.
 You’ll lack the ability to control the water temperature, but at a fraction of the cost of the other 2 choices, solar pool covers can definitely be worth it.

 Hopefully we were able to provide a little bit of insight about various ways to heat up your pool.
 It’s up to you to decide on what’s best for you, but if you have any questions feel free to drop us a question in the comments section.
 Thanks for reading!